akshayarane/Recommender_system/README.md

 ## 2018, Akshaya Rane

-# Task: Build a recommender system to predict a book that a user is most likely to purchase next.
+## Build a recommender system to predict a book that a user is most likely to purchase next.

 Files: